 In the mid 90s, when the "age of the superclub" hit, Mikey was far happier in the legendary Club UK in Wandsworth, in the Tribal Temple where he was a regular, or its reincarnation, The Complex in Islington.
 He was also proud to be a member of the exclusive techno cult, "Lost".

-Mikey loves progressive and melodic Techno/House and the whole "renaissance sound" but it is the harder edged pumping/acid techno that he spins these days.
+Mikey loved progressive and melodic Techno/House and the whole "renaissance sound" but it is the harder edged pumping/acid techno that he preffered to spin by the end..

-"Symbolism" on Safehouse, is about symbolising techno in its many forms, a blend of dark and light sounds, drawing influences from any of the many that Mikey loves to play.
+"Symbolism" on Safehouse, is about symbolising techno in its many forms, a blend of dark and light sounds, drawing influences from any of the many that Mikey loved to play.

 Expect surprises.
 Expect underground.
 Expect pounding acid techno!

 The name says it all!
-Bassline Ben brings a unique blend of Acid Trance to the Safehouse Radio airwaves with his show Acid Scum every 3rd Wednesday.
-He sets the stage perfectly for Brothers Grimm with 2 hours of quality filth.
-Love it!!!
+Acid Scum Bag Bassline Ben and Acid Scum Bird Aggie Acid Line bring a unique blend of Acid Techno to the Safehouse Radio air waves with their show Acid Scum every 3rd Wednesday from 7pm.
+Acid Scum set the stage perfectly for a night of pounding techno beats, 2 hours of quality filth.
+Love it!

 Bassline Ben has been mixing since 2001 and started off by playing early Hardcore Techno, Acid Trance and Hard House.
 Having experienced various different underground electronic dance music genres as a party-goer, DJing at clubs and organising events in the South West, he discovered Acid Techno and has been inspired by its ethos which has remained his passion both as a fan and DJ.

-Bassline Ben is now hosting Acid Scum on Safehouse Radio and is planning to DJ at and organise future events, recently setting up Ocean City Acid Junkies, which aims to bring together banging underground DJ's, musicians and fans from all over the South West.
+The duo are now hosting Acid Scum on Safehouse Radio and have been DJ'ing at various live and on-line events.
+Soon to be returning to organising their own Ocean City Acid Junkies night in Plymouth.
+This aims to bring together banging underground techno DJ's, musicians and fans from all over the South West and beyong.